top of page

 david-roberts_orig.jpeg

-Dr. Roberts is an Associate Professor of Medicine at Harvard Medical School (HMS) and Dean for External Education at HMS.
+Dr. Roberts is Associate Professor of Medicine at Harvard Medical School (HMS) and Dean for External Education at HMS.
 Dr. Roberts is also the Director of International Programs at the Shapiro Institute for Education and Research at Harvard Medical School and Beth Israel Deaconess Medical Center.

 Dr. Roberts is a leader in medical education across the learning continuum and he has led faculty development programs in the US, Europe and the Mideast.
 He has also been responsible for the teaching of medical students across the four years of HMS training and most recently was the course director for the 3rd year longitudinal Principal Clinical Experience (PCE) at BIDMC.
 Dr. Roberts also teaches residents, fellows and other physicians in practice, and he is a graduate of the Rabkin Fellowship in Medical Education and Harvard-Macy Program for Educators in Health Professions.

-Dr. Roberts’ education research interests include studying learners’ curiosity and critical thinking skills.
-Dr. Roberts serves on several national education committees for the American Thoracic Society.
-He also co-directs the annual Harvard CME course “Principles of Medical Education: Maximizing your Teaching Skills.”
 Dr. Roberts has won many teaching awards including the HMS Faculty Prize for Excellence in Teaching (2006), the S. Robert Stone Award for Excellence in Teaching at Harvard Medical School and Beth Israel Deaconess Medical Center (2007), and the American Thoracic Society Annual Educator Award (2014).

 Richard M. Schwartzstein, MD